 In addition to a home manicure, you could also give yourself a home pedicure when you’re unable to make it to the salon or you simply don’t have the funds.

-Use the same kit I mentioned previously and follow these steps:
+Use the same kit we mentioned previously and follow the below steps.

 Oh, and if you’re worried about chipping your toes straight away (shoutout to fellow clumsy friends), you could keep your separators on for a while as you potter around the house.

-Finally, self care doesn’t just relate to your beauty routine.
-It also relates to how you’re looking after yourself in all aspects of life.
+Finally, self care doesn’t just involve your beauty routine.
+It’s about how you’re looking after yourself in all aspects of life.

 To look after your mind and give your brain some exercise, try reading a good book.

-Personally, I love curling up with some reading material at the end of my weekly self care routine.
+I’m a sucker for curling up with some reading material at the end of our weekly self-care routines.
 In fact, whether you’re a regular reader or haven’t read a book for years, I’d recommend the following page-turners that are just as comforting as they are gripping:

-I know it can be difficult to find the time or energy, but always remember that everybody deserves to be spoilt.
+I totally get that it can be difficult to find the time or energy, but always remember that everybody deserves to be spoilt.
 And sometimes we have to be the ones who spoil ourselves.